menixator/procella/README.md

 ## Packet Construction
 There are 8 bytes in total in the packet payload itself.
 It is of fixed length.
-The packet is rather simple to constuct.
+The packet is rather simple to construct.

 Here are the details of each byte:
 ```